-Following the mass shootings in El Paso and Dayton, Republicans are feared to cave in on new Democrat-favored gun-control measures that include so-called “red flag” laws many believe are unconstitutional violations of due process requirements.
+Following the mass shootings in El Paso, Dayton, and Uvalde, Republicans are feared to be caving in on new Democrat-favored gun-control measures that include so-called “red flag” laws many believe are unconstitutional violations of due process requirements.

 A red flag law is a so-called gun violence prevention law that permits police or family members to petition a state court to order the removal of firearms from a person who may present a danger to others or themselves.
 A judge makes the determination to issue the order based on statements and actions made by the gun owner in question.
 Refusal to comply with the order is punishable as a criminal offense.

-As of August 2019, 17 states and the District of Columbia have passed some form of red-flag law.
+As of 2021, 19 states and the District of Columbia have enacted some form of red-flag law.
 The specifics of the laws, and the degree to which they are enforced, vary from state to state with the specific provisions of who may petition for a risk protection order.
-For example, in Indiana, only law enforcement may petition for an order.
-In contrast, in Oregon, any person living with the person of concern may file a petition.

 Opponents of red flag laws argue that such legislation infringes on the constitutional right to bear arms and the right to due process of law, and object to ex parte hearings.
 An ex parte decision is one decided by a judge without requiring all of the parties to the dispute to be present.

 I support current gun control law that prohibits guns in the hands of felons, fugitives from justice, drug users and addicts, mental defectives, illegal aliens, dishonorably discharged military, former U.S. citizens who renounced their citizenship, persons subject to restraining orders, and persons who have been convicted of domestic violence misdemeanors.
 That law should be enforced rather than adding new laws that target individuals that have NOT broken any law.